Field trips to cultural venues

 For more information about the terms and conditions in effect in each jurisdiction, teachers and other school staff members can contact their school’s principal, who may, if necessary, contact the person responsible for Culture-Education files at the school board.

-The representative of the cultural organization and the person responsible for the school field trip should contact one another to determine the dates of the outing and the activities to be carried out at school in order to properly prepare the students for their cultural outing.
+The representative of the cultural organization and the person responsible for the school field trip should contact one another to determine the date of the field trip and the activities to be carried out at school in order to properly prepare the students for the field trip or cultural event.

 Evaluation of requests for financial assistance

 The school board or educational institution may set up a process of project evaluation, selection and follow-up.

 The following criteria could be considered when evaluating applications:

 - effective collaboration between teachers or other school staff and the representatives of the cultural organization